ezEngine/docs-src/pages/docs/graphics/shaders/shader-resources.md

 ## Append / Consume Buffers

-TODO: Future work: Append / consume buffers can be defined in shaders and are correctly reflected, but EZ engine does not support binding resources to them right now.
+TODO: Future work: Append / consume buffers can be defined in shaders and are correctly reflected, but EZ does not support binding resources to them right now.

 ```cpp
 // Header: